I Use About

 memory for older systems as well.

-If your computer is built for 7 with all 7 certified hardware and software
+If your computer is built for 7 or 10 with all certified hardware and

-it will run like a dream.
-Most of the horror stories you hear about
+software it will run like a dream.
+Most of the horror stories you hear

-come from people who upgraded from the old version to the new.
-Old hardware
+and 10) come from people who upgraded from the old version to the new.

-and software can also be the cause of a poor running machine.
-Upgrading
+Old hardware and software can also be the cause of a poor running machine.

-to Windows 7 can be done if there are solid drivers for all the hardware
+Upgrading to Windows 10 can be done if there are solid drivers for all

-and it is done as a Clean Install, not an "Upgrade".
-I do
+the hardware and it is done as a Clean Install, not an "Upgrade".

-not recommend upgrading from Windows 7 to Windows 10 without FULL backups
+I do not recommend upgrading from Windows 7 to Windows 10 without FULL

 Everything is stored here.